McGill-NLP/unequal-unlearning/README.md

 ## Unlearn models
 Make sure that the model identifier is correctly provided in the `config/model_config.yaml` file.
+See `config/datasets` paths to add new datasets or use the datasets from the paper.
+You should specify a forget and retain split in the hyperparameters.
+The scripts expct that each split has a 'question' and 'answer' column with the unlearn/retain entries.
 To unlearn a model on a forget set, use the following command:
 ```
 # python unlearn_train_eval.py \
 #   --mask_retain_question False \